Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 The Forcepoint replacement query is high-value commercial intent.
 Cloud-proxy vendors target it because the SSE feature-list comparison looks favorable.
 The architectural conversation, whether routing traffic through a vendor PoP makes sense in 2026, doesn't show up in the marketing.

 If you're leaving Forcepoint because backhaul, PoP latency, or renewal cost trajectory hurts, the answer is not another cloud-proxy SWG.
+It's the category that doesn't have a PoP.

 Customer evidence: cloud-proxy SWG replacement